LukaszPasich/love-sandwiches/README.md

 12. Account - Profile page

 	The _My Profile_ page is accessible from the navbar _Account_ dropdown menu, if user is currently signed in.
-The page contains the the form with user's delivery details and the history of purchases made on the website.
+The page contains the form with user's delivery details and the history of purchases made on the website.

 	Delivery Information form has fields:
 	- Phone number